imin-ltd/open-objects-script/README.md

     ```sh
     cp geoSegment/config.example.json geoSegment/config.json
     ```
 3. Edit the `geoSegment/config.js` file to include your Firehose API key and your desired segments.
-Radius is in kilometres.
+  * `radius` is in kilometres.
+  * Options for `attendanceModeFilter`:
+    * `virtual-only` - Only virtual sessions will be included
+    * `physical-only` - Only physical sessions will be included
+    * `all` - All sessions - virtual & physical - will be included
 4. `npm install`
 5. `npm run geoSegment`